 The basis for all advertising is simply awareness.
 Awareness is desirable to companies for a few reasons:

-• Reach – To build demand for your brand, products or service, you must be able to reach new audiences.
-Those audiences already exist on websites, searches, social media, radio, television, and other mediums.
-To reach those audiences, the companies that invested and acquired them offer to advertise.
+• Reach: To build demand for your brand, products, or service, you must be able to reach new audiences.
+Those audiences already exist on websites, in searches, on social media, on radio, on television, and in other media.
+To reach those audiences, the companies that invested in and acquired them offer to advertise.

-• Sales – Driving sales via advertising can be effective, but I’d challenge you to observe traditional and digital advertising for a week and see how much of it is focused on discounting and sales.
+• Sales: Driving sales through advertising can be effective, but I challenge you to observe both traditional and digital advertising for a week and see how much of it focuses on discounting and sales.
 In my opinion, it’s on the decline.
-More often than not, we find that while sales can be increased, companies who rely on it for the long-term may devalue their brand.
+More often than not, we find that while sales can be increased, companies that rely on it for the long term may devalue their brand.

 How Does Advertising Work?

-Businesses and consumers alike are looking to improve the quality of life and efficiency of their businesses.
+Businesses and consumers alike are seeking to enhance the quality of life and operational efficiency of their organizations.
 While a small portion of the population may have insecurities that advertising capitalizes on, I believe that’s minimal.
 In my opinion, the majority of network marketing and multi-level marketing enterprises work in this arena.
 Have you ever been invited to one of these events?
-They’re massive celebrations of happy people paraded around the stage with promises of big checks, vacations, and even cars to persuade the guests to invest and begin selling for them.
-Vemma, an energy drink MLM, was temporarily shut down as a pyramid scheme.
+They’re massive celebrations of happy people paraded around the stage, promising big checks, vacations, and even cars to persuade the guests to invest and begin selling for them.
+Vemma, an 1hat sells energy drinks, was temporarily shut down due to allegations of operating as a pyramid scheme.

 While that’s extreme, it’s not the norm.
-Watch a typical Apple advertisement and you won’t see discounting and get rich quick schemes.
+Watch a typical Apple advertisement, and you won’t see discounting and get-rich-quick schemes.
 Instead, you’ll watch stories of people unleashing their inner creativity utilizing Apple devices and software as tools.
-Observe Coca-Cola’s advertising and you’ll see a focus on the events and venues they advertise at, trying to build brand awareness where happy memories happen.
-Of recent, they’ve also had to work on the perception of sweet drinks and the health risks that arise.
+Observe Coca-Cola’s advertising, and you’ll see a focus on the events and venues they advertise, aiming to build brand awareness where happy memories are made.
+Recently, they’ve also had to address the perception of sweet drinks and the associated health risks.

 Some advertising works on the motivation to save money (discounts), but there are many other reasons why advertising works:

-• Vicinity – Sometimes advertising is simply necessary to provide a regional audience with the fact that you have a location nearby.
-Perhaps you’re seeking NY style pizza nearby, and so a local pizzeria advertises for location-based terms on search or targets an interest in pizza within a radius around their restaurant.
+• Vicinity: Sometimes, advertising is necessary to inform a regional audience that you have a location nearby.
+Perhaps you’re seeking NY-style pizza nearby, and so a local pizzeria advertises for location-based terms on search or targets an interest in pizza within a radius around their restaurant.

-• Responsibility – More and more consumers are paying careful attention to businesses that are focusing on sustainability, diversity, and community involvement.
-Advertising can play a significant role in adjusting the perception of a faceless, massive corporation into one that’s providing grants and scholarships to help local communities.
+• Responsibility: Increasingly, consumers are paying close attention to businesses that prioritize sustainability, diversity, and community involvement.
+Advertising can play a significant role in transforming the perception of a faceless, massive corporation into one that provides grants and scholarships to help local communities.
 Salesforce recently adopted a local school in Indianapolis, donating $50,000 in equipment to help them.

-• Research – Where do you go when you’re researching your next vacation, your next automobile purchase, your insurance, or other major expense?
-Advertising informative content to help educate consumers and businesses has exploded in recent years.
+• Research: Where do you go when you’re researching your next vacation, your next automobile purchase, your insurance, or other significant expense?
+Advertising informative content to educate consumers and businesses has increased significantly in recent years.
 While the goal is to build trust and authority by providing the necessary research, it’s not always the end goal of a purchase.
-Many times it’s providing primary or secondary research that is widely shared.
+Often, it involves providing primary or secondary research that is widely shared.
 I often see advertisements about content that may be of interest to my friends and send it to them.

-• Emotion – Storytelling has jumped to the forefront of many advertising methodologies because it not only connects emotionally with the audience, it’s also produced to lead the viewer or reader through the story.
-Some may think about this as manipulation, but that’s indistinguishable to an effective advertisement that evokes emotion.
+• Emotion: Storytelling has jumped to the forefront of many advertising methodologies because it not only connects emotionally with the audience, but it’s also produced to lead the viewer or reader through the story.
+Some may consider this manipulation, but that’s indistinguishable from an effective advertisement that evokes emotion.

 And Let’s Not Forget

-If the evil goal of advertising was to motivate a sale, the vast majority doesn’t work at all.
-If advertising were that sinister and manipulative, we’d all be running to Mcdonald’s to spend time with family and a box of McNuggets!
-Advertising is expensive and, more often than not, is a to change perceptions and increase awareness.
-Advertising, like many other marketing strategies, is a long-term strategy that has quite a bit of risk associated with it.
+If the evil goal of advertising were to motivate a sale, the vast majority wouldn’t work at all.
+If advertising were that sinister and manipulative, we’d all be running to McDonald’s to spend time with family and a box of McNuggets!
+Advertising is expensive and, more often than not, is used to change perceptions and increase awareness.
+Advertising, like many other marketing strategies, is a long-term approach that carries significant risk.

 How Advertising Makes Us Buy?

-I’m not questioning the tactics documented in this infographic, I’m questioning the motivation.
-Advertising isn’t there to trick or scare someone into buying.
-Advertising must tap into emotion for greater effect – but that doesn’t mean it’s manipulative… it means it’s relevant.
-Perhaps I’d feel more comfortable if the title was How Advertising Motivates Us to Buy.
-I’ve never seen an ad that forced me to click, but I have seen some ads that tapped directly into my needs that I clicked on.
+I’m not questioning the tactics documented in this infographic; I’m challenging the motivation behind them.
+Advertising isn’t there to trick or scare someone into making a purchase.
+Advertising must tap into emotion for greater effect, but that doesn’t mean it’s manipulative; it means it’s relevant.
+Perhaps I’d feel more comfortable if the title were How Advertising Motivates Us to Buy.
+I’ve never seen an ad that forced me to click, but I have seen some ads that directly tapped into my needs, prompting me to click.

 So instead, advertisers have created a tried-and-true arsenal of different techniques that are all aimed at getting consumer attention.
 And even if we don’t realize it all the time, these strategies all work exceptionally well.